BAE Systems plc Announces Dividend of GBX 12.70 (BA)

 BAE Systems plc (LON:BA) announced a dividend on Thursday, February 23rd.
-Shareholders of record on Thursday, April 20th will be given a dividend of GBX 12.70 ($0.16) per share on Thursday, June 1st.
+Investors of record on Thursday, April 20th will be given a dividend of GBX 12.70 ($0.16) per share on Thursday, June 1st.
 This represents a yield of 2%.
-The ex-dividend date of this dividend is Thursday, April 20th.
+The ex-dividend date is Thursday, April 20th.
 The official announcement can be viewed at this link.

-Several research firms have recently commented on BA.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating and issued a GBX 685 ($8.76) price objective on shares of BAE Systems plc in a research note on Friday, April 21st.
-Deutsche Bank AG raised their price objective on BAE Systems plc from GBX 650 ($8.31) to GBX 665 ($8.50) and gave the stock a “buy” rating in a research note on Monday, April 24th.
-BNP Paribas reiterated an “outperform” rating and set a GBX 640 ($8.18) target price on shares of BAE Systems plc in a research report on Friday, February 24th.
-Jefferies Group LLC reiterated a “hold” rating and set a GBX 600 ($7.67) target price on shares of BAE Systems plc in a research report on Wednesday, April 5th.
-Finally, Barclays PLC increased their target price on BAE Systems plc from GBX 430 ($5.50) to GBX 460 ($5.88) and gave the stock an “underweight” rating in a research report on Friday, February 24th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating, nine have given a buy rating and two have assigned a strong buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus target price of GBX 651.42 ($8.33).
+A number of research analysts have commented on BA shares.
+JPMorgan Chase & Co. reduced their price target on shares of BAE Systems plc from GBX 675 ($8.63) to GBX 665 ($8.50) and set an “overweight” rating on the stock in a research report on Thursday, January 5th.
+Citigroup Inc reiterated a “buy” rating and set a GBX 630 ($8.05) price target on shares of BAE Systems plc in a research report on Wednesday, February 8th.
+Beaufort Securities reiterated a “buy” rating on shares of BAE Systems plc in a research report on Friday, February 24th.
+Jefferies Group LLC reiterated a “hold” rating and set a GBX 600 ($7.67) price target on shares of BAE Systems plc in a research report on Wednesday, April 5th.
+Finally, BNP Paribas increased their price target on shares of BAE Systems plc from GBX 565 ($7.22) to GBX 645 ($8.25) and gave the company an “outperform” rating in a research report on Monday, January 30th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating, nine have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average price target of GBX 651.42 ($8.33).

-COPYRIGHT VIOLATION NOTICE: This piece was originally published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are viewing this piece on another website, it was stolen and republished in violation of United States and international trademark and copyright law.
-The legal version of this piece can be accessed at https://www.chaffeybreeze.com/2017/04/29/bae-systems-plc-ba-to-issue-dividend-of-gbx-12-70-on-june-1st-updated.html.
+COPYRIGHT VIOLATION NOTICE: This piece was first reported by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are viewing this piece on another site, it was illegally stolen and reposted in violation of U.S. & international trademark & copyright laws.
+The legal version of this piece can be viewed at https://www.chaffeybreeze.com/2017/04/29/bae-systems-plc-ba-announces-dividend-of-gbx-12-70-updated.html.

 About BAE Systems plc